kubernetes/kubernetes/docs/user-guide/secrets.md

 You can manually create an imagePullSecret, and reference it from a serviceAccount.
-Any pods created with that serviceAccount or that default to use that serviceAccount, will get have the imagePullSecret of the field set to that of the service account.
+Any pods created with that serviceAccount or that default to use that serviceAccount, will get their imagePullSecret field set to that of the service account.
 See [here](service-accounts.md#adding-imagepullsecrets-to-a-service-account)
  for a detailed explanation of that process.